What we do

 Quimby F. Hess Annual Lecture

-This annual lecture has now been held seven times, and an eighth lecture is planned for the fall of 2018:
+This annual lecture has now been held seven times, and an eighth lecture will occur on December 1, 2018:

 Saturday, November 19, 2011

 Saturday, November 17, 2012

 Saturday, November 22, 2014